shaftoe/zerocue/README.md

 ## Examples

-Assuming `playlist.cue` is a file in the current working directory which has the following content:
+Assuming `playlist.cue` is a file in the current working directory which has the following example content (CUE sheet excerpt taken from <https://kodi.wiki/view/Cue_sheets>):

 ```cue
 REM GENRE Ska